ivanwalsh/techdocs/blog/truth-tables-technical-documentation.md

 ### Avoid Complexity

-While 2/3 variables truth tables work well, use decision trees when you have 4+ variables (16+ scenarios).
+With 2 or 3 variables, truth tables work well; use decision trees when you have 4+ variables (16+ scenarios).

 If you find yourself writing mostly 'No' outcomes with similar error messages, consider restructuring your approach.